 Joining Leicester Tigers from Waterloo, he made 281 appearances for the club (1999-2010) as well as earning 62 caps for England, including the World Cup win of 2003 and the Final again in 2007, and two Tests for the Lions in 2005.
 Ben is a partner at an award-winning advertising agency and regularly works with blue-chip companies to improve their team skills.

-He is a key part of the BT Sport rugby commentary team, a patron of Forces charity Scotty's Little Soldiers and on the board of trustees of Rugby Players Association charity Restart. he joined the Tigers board of directors in September 2014.
+He is a key part of the BT Sport rugby commentary team, a patron of Forces charity Scotty's Little Soldiers and on the board of trustees of Rugby Players Association charity Restart.
+He joined the Tigers board of directors in September 2014 and served seven years before leaving the Non-Executive Role in June 2021.